zpok3/Waters-of-Life/README.md

 10. Exit out of the command prompt
 11. DXVK: Version 2.3 of DXVK requires a GPU that supports Vulkan 1.3 - for information on which version to choose, please refer to the [Performance Guide](https://performance.moddinglinked.com/falloutnv.html#DXVK) - this is **Required** if you have an AMD GPU.
-12. Fallout 3 Heap Replacer: In MO2, right click on `Fallout 3 Heap Replacer` under the left pane and select open in explorer.
+12. Fallout 3 Heap Replacer: In MO2, right click on `Fallout 3 Heap Replacer` under the left pane and select **Open in Explorer**
+13. Open the F3HR folder and double click on `cpu_info.exe`
+14. A command prompt will open and should read:

+>=> Use AVX2 <=
+>
+>Press any key to continue . . .

 11. Make sure the dropdown box on the right is set to `Fallout 3` and press the Run button.
 12. You're all set!
-Everything is already configured by default so you can hope right into a new game!
+Everything is already configured by default so you can hop right into a new game!